 Jagde’s discography includes a Deutsche Grammophon release of Mahler’s Das Lied von der Erde with the Shanghai Symphony Orchestra and Maestro Long Yu, Luigi in Puccini’s Il tabarro and Turiddu in Cavalleria rusticana on Pentatone, and a future solo recording (TBA).
 Naxos DVD / Blu-ray releases include his debut as Der Fremde in a new production of Korngold’s Das Wunder der Heliane at Deutsche Oper Berlin, and Turiddu in a new production of Cavalleria rusticana at Dutch National Opera.

 In addition to his stage career, Mr. Jagde advocates for arts education worldwide.
 He is an Ambassador for Opera for Peace, an international non-profit organization promoting equity and social justice through artistic collaboration, mentorship, and cultural exchanges.
 He also serves on the vocal faculty of Vincerò Academy.
 Jagde’s accolades include top prize at the Loren L. Zachary Competition (2014), as well as second prize and the Birgit Nilsson Prize from the Operalia Competition (2012).
 He is a graduate of San Francisco Opera’s Adler and Merola Programs.

-Brian Jagde was born and raised just outside of New York City, where he currently resides.
+Brian Jagde was born and raised in New York, where he currently resides.